ericwrobinson/magic-pie-copy-rjs/src/pages/about/index.md

 path: /about
 hero:
   subheading: About us
-  title: Okay, you got me.
+  title: You got me.
-  subtitle: "Hi, I'm James.
-I've been a professional copywriter since 2012.
-Magic
+  subtitle: "I'm James.
+I've been a professional copywriter and content strategist
-    Pie Copywriting is my freelance business.
-Want to see some of my work and meet my partners?
+    since 2012.
+Magic Pie Copywriting is my freelance copywriting business.
+Want to see some of my work and meet my creative partners?
 Let's do it.  "
   image: /img/jc3-1-.png
   buttonTitle: ""
   buttonUrl: ""